Schnitzel725/PythonThings/README.md

-# PythonTrials
+# PythonThings
-A collection of Python code for learning out of Codecademy.
+For learning python 2.7 things.